Sicilian Anthems

 Sicilia, Sicilia,

-we are all lions,
+we are all lionhearted,

-pledge and you will have
+pledge with us and you will gain

 your liberty: